microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaApplicationProxyApplication.md

 ```

 ### -IsSecureCookieEnabled
-Indicates if the Secure cookie flag should be set in the HTTP response headers.
-Set this value to true to transmit cookies over a secure channel such as an encrypted HTTPS request.
-Default value is true.
+Yes allows application proxy to include the Secure flag in HTTP response headers.
+Secure Cookies enhances security by transmitting cookies over a TLS secured channel such as HTTPS.
+TLS prevents cookie transmission in clear text.

 ```yaml
 Type: Boolean